kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(4\) Permits training center personnel authorized under [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md|part 142 of this chapter]] who meet the requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1075   Training program: Special rules.|§91.1075]] to conduct training, testing and checking under contract or other arrangements to those persons subject to the requirements of this subpart.

-\(b\) If authorized by the Administrator, a program manager may comply with the applicable training and testing sections of part 121, subparts N and O of this chapter instead of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1065   Initial and recurrent pilot testing requirements.|§91.1065]] through 91.1107, provided that the following additional limitations and allowances apply to program managers so authorized:
+\(b\) If authorized by the Administrator, a program manager may comply with the applicable training and testing sections of part 121, subparts N and O of this chapter instead of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1065   Initial and recurrent pilot testing requirements.|§§91.1065]] through 91.1107, provided that the following additional limitations and allowances apply to program managers so authorized:

 \(1\) *Operating experience and operations familiarization.* Program managers are not required to comply with the operating experience requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.434   Operating experience, operating cycles, and consolidation of knowledge and skills.|§121.434]] or the operations familiarization requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.435   Pilots: Operations Familiarization.|§121.435]] of this chapter.